H-Index

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are zero parameters, so the baseline is 4.
-The description adds value by explaining the purpose of the returned categories in the context of registry filtering, which goes beyond the empty schema.
+The tool has zero parameters, so the baseline is 4.
+The description adds context about the purpose of the categories (for filtering registry searches), which is helpful but not essential for parameter understanding.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.